From Burstcoin security to wallet selection, the Getting Started guide provides the information needed to succeed.

-To activate a new wallet for Burstcoin mining or to receive a transfer from the Bittrex exchange, visit the Burstcoin Community Faucet.
+Activate a new wallet for mining or to receive a transfer from Bittrex.
+Visit the Burstcoin Community Faucet list.

 Open-source decentralized cryptocurrency and blockchain platform that connects people, companies, and financial institutions.
 It allows you to move value – according to your own rules – within a scalable, green, and customizable ledger.